Cosmo-Tech/BuildMyApp/Tutorial/docs/on_hands/02_Discovery.md

 babylon namespace use -s <state_id> -c <context_id> -p <platform_id>
 ```

-You will need to replace the values in the babylon command with the values that are set in your `variables.yaml` and the environment variable by those you will be given
+You need to replace the values in the babylon command with the values from your `variables.yaml` file and set the environment variables with the values you will be provided.

-And once that command runs without error your configuration for babylon will be done.
+Once this command runs successfully without errors, your babylon configuration will be complete.

 ## Customize the Solution and Workspace template

-With babylon configured we can now customize the template of the solution to get our own workspace and solution.
+With babylon now configured, you can customize the solution template to create your own workspace and solution.

 You will need to update the following values in `variables.yaml`: